LSSTDESC/DomeFlats_1.2p/README.md

 # DomeFlats_1.2p

+2018-07-05, Robert Lupton: You wouldn't usually bother, just take enough flats that the counts were 100\* the sky (so 50\* or 200\* wouldn't be important!).
+We can probably use 10\*sky, or a 5% loss in SN.
+Maybe 5\*sky (10%).
+I did that right, didn't I?

-Jim Chiang, 2018/07/06: ok, here are e-/pixel values (assuming 0.2"x0.2" pixels) for two locations on the sky, one at the center of the full protoDC2 region (WFD_center) and the other at the center of the uDDF region, integrated over all of the Run1.2p visits:
+2018-07-06, Jim Chiang: ok, here are e-/pixel values (assuming 0.2"x0.2" pixels) for two locations on the sky, one at the center of the full protoDC2 region (WFD_center) and the other at the center of the uDDF region, integrated over all of the Run1.2p visits:

 ```
 band   WFD_center   uDDF_center